tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 "It's easy enough when you know how," replied Paddy.
 "If I dared to, I'd show you."

 Sammy had a sudden idea.
-It almost made him gasp.
+It almost made her gasp.
 "I tell you what, you work and I'll keep watch!" she cried.
 "You know my eyes are very sharp."

 "Will you?" cried Paddy eagerly.
 "That would be perfectly splendid.
 You have the sharpest eyes of any one whom I know, and I would feel perfectly safe with you on watch.
-But I don't want to put you to all that trouble, Mr. Jay."
+But I don't want to put you to all that trouble, Ms. Jay."

 "Of course I will," replied Sammy, "and it won't be any trouble at all.
 I'll just love to do it."
 You see, it made Sammy feel very proud to have